Part 1 - Death Knell

 “I’m going to gut you like a fish,” Claiomh said savagely before plunging his claymore through Bevelehm’s chest so far that its tip came out of his back.
 After a few ragged coughs of blood, life left Bevelehm’s body.
 Claiomh retrieved his blade and watched the corpse of his foe fall to the ground like a fresh catch being flung from ship to dock.

 With no energy left, Claiomh sat down and took a few deep breaths.
 He saw combat medics approaching and sighed with relief.
 His wounds were severe, but nothing immediate medical attention would not cure.
-As the medics began to tend to him and nearby soldiers he passed out from exhaustion, the last thing he heard was the sounding of a particularly loud bell, announcing the death of a warrior of renown.
+As the medics began to tend to him and nearby soldiers, he passed out from exhaustion, and the last thing he heard was the sounding of a particularly loud bell, announcing the death of a warrior of renown.

-Chapter 5: An Unknowing Guard
+Part 5 - An Unknowing Guard

 A man in dark blue armour sits upon a stone beneath Claiomh’s tree with a book open in front of him.
 He reads aloud, feeling each word’s meaning as he speaks them.

-Smiling to himself within his helmet, the seated one proceeded with his practice.
+Smiling to himself within his helmet, the seated one proceeds with his practice.
 “Yoke, being the highest part of bell and realm, symbolizes faith and all who keep faith in the eyes of the Lord.
 Bishops, cardinals, and clerics alike all shade under the strong leaves of the Yoke Guard.

-“Crown, of blue blood and noble birth rests just below the divine yoke, leading man by example and presiding over mortal affairs.
+“Crown, of blue blood and noble birth, rests just below the divine yoke, leading man by example and presiding over mortal affairs.
 Kings, dukes, and princes alike all weather behind the strong walls of the Crown Guard.

 “Head, leader of nations and commoners; steadfast in guiding the body on the proper course of action with aid from the divine and destined.
 Prime ministers, congressmen, and mayors alike all shelter within the strong shell of the Head Guard.”
 The reader then pauses as the small forager finishes scanning the area for food and moves on.
 The man watches as the critter scuttles away, ever-hungry in this desolate land.
-It makes him think of those he is tasked to aid.
-The cold wights and dreary revenants who he has vowed to guide, though he has not been very successful of late.
+It makes him think of those he is tasked to aid: the cold wights and dreary revenants who he has vowed to guide, though he has not been very successful of late.

 With a sigh, he continues reciting.
 “Shoulder, bearing a wealth of gold and land, privileges that may temp the weak-willed if not watched over closely.
 Court goers, physicians, and inheritors alike all lodge beneath the strong roof of the Shoulder Guard.